Meet the Rush-Copley Cancer Care Team

 Radiation Physicist: a medical physicist overseas that the radiation equipment is working the way it should and that it is delivering the correct dose of the dose of radiation prescribed by the patient's physician.

-Genetic Counselor: a specially trained health professional who helps people decide whether to have genetic testing done, to understand the risk of a genetic disorder within a family, provides information about the options available depending on the results of genetic testing and helps the patient consider the screening and preventive measures that are best based on the test results.
+Cancer Genetic Counselor: a specially trained health professional who helps people decide whether to have genetic testing done, to understand the risk of a genetic disorder within a family, provides information about the options available depending on the results of genetic testing and helps the patient consider the screening and preventive measures that are best based on the test results.

 Oncology Clinical Nurse Specialist (CNS): a registered nurse with a master’s degree and advanced clinical practice in oncology nursing who specializes in the care of cancer patients.
 Oncology CNSs have many different roles depending on the setting.
 They may give direct patient or family care; supervise staff caring for patients and families; do nursing research related to cancer patients; or teach patients, families, and staff about cancer, treatment, and side effects.